Björn Kraus

-Björn Kraus (born 1969) is a German philosopher, who unfolds epistemological theories for social work.
+Björn Kraus (born 1969) is a German philosopher (epistemologist and social scientist).
+Since the end of the 1990s he has been one of the key protagonists of constructivist theory formation.
+His work on epistemological and social science led to the development of relational constructivism.

-He therefore picks up on the doubt about the possibilities of human perception, a topic that has been emphasized over and over in occidental philosophy.
+He therefore picks up on the doubt about the possibilities of human perception.
 He thus stands in tradition of a skepticism as for example defined by Immanuel Kant and Ernst von Glasersfeld.

+Based on the subjectivity of human reality constructions, Björn Kraus focuses on the relational conditions of human being in general and cognitive processes in particular.

 Biography

 Kraus studied social work in Ludwigshafen, educational science in Landau (diploma in social pedagogy) and education management (M.A.) in Freiburg.
 He received a doctor's degree in philosophy (Dr. Phil.) at Heidelberg University, Germany.
 In the environment of the "Heidelberger Schule," he obtained further education as systemic therapist, coach and clinical supervisor.
 The "constructivist turn", which had taken place in the early 1980s in this field, gets obvious in his fundamental theory work.
 Since 2005, he is a professor of social work sciences at the Protestant University of Applied Sciences in Freiburg, Germany.
 Note that in Germany the title "protestant", although referring to the Protestant Church's sponsorship, does not influence the tuition or scientific content taught at this institution.
 In this context, clerically managed universities do not differ from state-run universities.

 His research priorities are epistemology, communication and power, professional decision-making and responsibility as well as systemic anthropology and methodology.